PulfordJ/buy_vs_rent_calculator/README.md

 ![img.png](img.png)

-example.py just plays the parameters of a given rent vs buy simulation for as long as specified, prints out stats like teh final difference and a graph showing each year.
+example.py just plays the parameters of a given rent vs buy simulation for as long as specified, prints out stats like the final difference and a graph showing each year.
 Console:
 ```commandline
                           Metric                           Value